Jesseekoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7 - adds execute permission to the owner, the group owner and other users 8 - removes all permissions from owner and group but adds all permissions to other users 9 - adds select permissions to file
+10 - mirrors permissions from one file to another